notional-labs/placid/README.md

 ### Validators should enforce a globally consistent gas price using the configuration options for that.

-* use governance proposals to globally set a gas price, even if that cannot be enforced the way x/globalfee does, so that validators have a clear picture of what they should set gas prices to, instead of keeping that information unclear as it often is
+* use governance proposals to globally set a gas price, even if that cannot be enforced by x/globalfee, so that validators have a clear picture of what they should set gas prices to, instead of keeping that information unclear as it often is

 ### Validators should ensure minimum 1gbps bandwidth and operate from bare metal nvme devices

 * In testing on Celestia it was clear that validators with better hardware performed better in testing.

 ## Process